Product Lifecycle Support

 2023-10-10

-2025-10-14 As you have purchased a 2 year ESU subscription, this date appears here as it relates to security support beyond the normal End of Support date
+As you have purchased a two‑year ESU subscription, this date reflects the availability of security support beyond the normal End of Support date.

-2026-10-13 This date reflects that fact that you can pay additional monies to Microsoft to increase your current ESU subscription from two years to three years
+This date reflects the availability of an extended option, under which you can pay an additional cost to increase your Microsoft ESU subscription from two years to three years.

 ESU Year 3